AICNT Publications available on Amazon (commissions earned, affiliate partner).

 (1) A manuscript that exhibits a shorter and less embellished text is likely more primitive than one that is more lengthy and expressive.
 Usually, the more concise text is rendered as the base text, with the more lengthy variant(s) documented in the footnotes.

-(2) In the cases where variants have a significant theological implication, the text is selected that reflects the most neutral rendering.
+(2) In the cases where variants have a significant theological implication consistent with developing orthodoxy, the text is selected that reflects the most neutral (less theologically charged) rendering.
 Theologically neutral readings are more likely original than those with more pronounced theological connotations.
 Variants bearing heightened theological significance are documented in the footnotes in such instances.

-In places where there is a significant difference between the text of the critical editions, the variants are noted in the footnotes along with the respective critical editions (for example, SBLGNT, NA28, THGNT) that attest to each reading.
-In most instances, NA27 is only noted when it disagrees with NA28 (in the Catholic Epistles); otherwise, it is assumed that NA27 is consistent with NA28.
-The notation of NA28 also indicates UBS5, which is also not noted separately.
+In significant places where critical editions differ, the variants are noted in the footnotes along with the respective critical editions (for example, SBLGNT, NA28, THGNT) that attest to each reading.

 12. Software Resources